austinperrin/django-react-project/README.md

 ## Initial project prompt
 > “From start to finish help me create a basic web application.
 Backend (Django) + frontend (react + vite).
 > Give me step by step from scratch (you can leave out environment setup) to create everything with code where applicable.”

+## Second prompt
+> "I would like to add user accounts and put everything behind a login.
+Show me what that looks like."